 This underreporting ultimately causes more problems than it solves (as we will discuss later).

 Total System Charge Isn’t Necessarily What’s On the Nameplate

-Basically, if someone had a 20 ton (non-packaged) unit with multiple air handling units (AHU’s), regardless of the piping, it would be assumed that the unit had somewhere between 60-80 pounds of refrigerant.
+Basically, if someone had a 20 ton (non-packaged) unit with multiple air handling units (AHU’s), regardless of the piping, it would be assumed that the unit had somewhere between 60-80 pounds for amount of refrigerant.

 Because if the nameplate was less than 50, then the tech didn’t have to record as much information…

 (This is where you can get your refrigerant charge calculations wrong…)